Hello and welcome to our site!

 - Wednesdays: 1pm to 5pm

-With effect from Tuesday, 14 September 2021, the opening hours will be:
+With effect from Tuesday, 14 September 2021 and until further notice, the opening hours will be:

 - Tuesdays, Wednesdays, Thursdays and Saturdays: from 10am to 1pm